WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 You gain the ability to sense the presence of demons due to your sensitivity to demonic energies.
 As an action, you can open your awareness to magically detect demons.
 Until the end of your next turn, you know the location of any demon within 60 feet of you that isn't behind total cover and that isn't protected from divination magic.
 This sense doesn't tell you anything about a creature's capabilities or identity.

+\columnbreak

 You can use this feature a number of times equal to your Intelligence modifier (minimum of once).
 You regain all expended uses when you finish a long rest.

-\columnbreak
 #### Soul Link
 *6th-level Study of Demonology feature*

 ___
 <div style='margin-top:-6px'></div>

-While the demon is within 60 feet of you, half<br> of any damage you take (rounded up) is transferred to the demonic companion.
+While the demon is within 60 feet of you, half<br /> of any damage you take (rounded up) is transferred to the demonic companion.

 Additionally, your demon companion can use its reaction in place of yours to generate a soul shard.

-<div style='margin-top:-5px'></div>

 #### Demonic Fury
 *10th-level Study of Demonology feature*